 Congratulations on being nominated as a University of California President’s Pre-College Scholar.
 You are now part of a select group of California high school students recognized by the University of California for your academic achievements and potential.

-As a Pre-College Scholar, we know you work hard and dream big.
+We know your success is the result of hard work and determination.
 UC offers a transformative education and a community where you’ll thrive.
-If you want to be educated in the heart of where knowledge is created — medical discoveries that cure diseases, inventions that revolutionize how cars are powered and food is grown, new technologies that push the boundaries of media and music — then UC is right for you.
+If you want to be educated at the nucleus of medical discoveries that cure diseases, inventions that revolutionize how cars are powered and food is grown, new technologies that push the boundaries of media and music — then UC is right for you.

-UC is a place where you’ll find a sense of belonging and a sense of purpose, surrounded by a community of people who are just like you: curious, hardworking, determined to make a difference, and excited to be at the best public university in the world.
+At UC, you’ll be surrounded by a community of people who are just like you: curious, hardworking, intent on making a difference, and excited to be part of the best public university in the world.

-You belong at UC.
-We’re here to help you learn more about preparing for, applying to and affording a UC education.
-See below for tips, tools and strategies for Pre-College Scholars.
+You belong at the University of California.
+Read on to learn more about preparing for, applying to and affording a UC education.

 UC is accessible, affordable and welcoming for all students.
 Find out more at Achieve UC.

-Visit the UC Admissions website for a comprehensive guide on applying to UC.
+Visit the UC Admissions website for a comprehensive guide to applying.

-Watch this personal insight questions video, which provides tips for students from underrepresented backgrounds who are the first in their families to apply for college, or whose schools have limited counseling resources.
+Watch this video about the personal insight questions.
+It provides tips on crafting your application responses and is particularly useful for students who are the first in their families to apply for college, or whose schools have limited college advising resources.

-If you are a California resident whose total family income is less than $80,000 a year and you qualify for financial aid, you will not have to pay UC’s systemwide tuition and fees out of your own pocket.
-Learn more about the Blue and Gold Opportunity Plan.
+If you’re a California resident whose total family income is less than $80,000 a year and you qualify for financial aid, you will not have to pay UC’s systemwide tuition or fees out of your own pocket.